JuanPZuluaga/accent-recog-slt2022/CommonAccent/README.md

 python -m pip install -r requirements.txt
 ```

-Then, you need to create the manifest files, which basically are CSV files with the train/dev/test sets.
+Then, you need to create the manifest files, i.e., CSV files with the train/dev/test sets.
 You can find an example in `CommonAccent/accent_id/data/train.csv`.

 To run the file simply do: